ch4ot1c/BitcoinPrivateAddressLookup/CONTRIBUTING.md

 * [Opening a new issue](https://github.com/409H/EtherAddressLookup/issues/new)
 * [Opening a new pull request with your change](https://github.com/409H/EtherAddressLookup/compare)

-#### Whistelists
+#### Whitelists

-This will ensure the domain can be accessed with EAL enabled, even if the domain is on the blacklist (by mistake or otherwsie).
+This will ensure the domain can be accessed with BTCPAL enabled, even if the domain is on the blacklist (by mistake or otherwsie).
 You can submit a **whitelist** request via the following methods (in no particular order);

 * [Opening a new issue](https://github.com/409H/EtherAddressLookup/issues/new)
 * [Opening a new pull request with your change](https://github.com/409H/EtherAddressLookup/compare)